Hospital Based Presumptive Eligibility

 HBPE for Incarcerated Individuals

-Q. Are the authorized hospital employees responsible for completing the Medicaid application for incarcerated individuals?
+Q. Are the authorized hospital employees responsible for determining incarcerated indivduals presumptively eligible?

-A. No. The prison will complete all Medicaid applications for incarcerated individuals when they return to the prison.
+A. No, as of May 21, 2014.
+The prison will complete all Medicaid applications for incarcerated individuals when they return to the prison.

 Q. Is the income amount on the HBPE application gross income?